Sds emblem

 I’d also like to get everyone’s thoughts on the idea of adding funded books to our selections in the future.
 A lot of the projects I’ve had my eye on are starting to turn back into drafts, so I’m just thinking ahead to scenarios where we might have a difficult time finding books that fit our niche.
 On the pro side, we’d be able to actually receive books - and on the con side, they might be books that we’ve already purchased individually.
 Let me know what you think.

-Picture Joshua Griffith · Author · added over 7 years ago
+Joshua Griffith · Author · added about 8 years ago

 welcome to our snarky world @Michael Welch